julio641742/gnome-shell-extension-reference/REFERENCE.md

 * [search.js](#searchjs): Abstract class that handle searching and providing results
 * [separator.js](#separatorjs)
 * [sessionMode.js](#sessionmodejs)
-* [shellDBus.js](#shelldbusjs): GNOME Shell DBus implementation (interface name `org.gnome.shell`, path `/org/gnome/Shell`js) for installing/enabling/disabling/uninstalling extensions and requesting information from them, taking screenshots, and so on
+* [shellDBus.js](#shelldbusjs): GNOME Shell DBus implementation (interface name `org.gnome.shell`, path `/org/gnome/Shell`js) for `installing/enabling/disabling/uninstalling` extensions and requesting information from them, taking screenshots, and so on
-* [shellEntry.js](#shellentryjs): Adds context menus to entry widgets with 'copy' and 'paste' and if it is a password widget 'show'/'hide text'
+* [shellEntry.js](#shellentryjs): Adds context menus to entry widgets with 'copy' and 'paste' and if it is a password widget `show/hide text`
-* [shellMountOperation.js](#shellmountoperationjs): Wrappers around Shell.MountOperation that handle the ejecting of a device from the [autorunManager.AutorunNotification](#autorunmanagerjs).
+* [shellMountOperation.js](#shellmountoperationjs): Wrappers around `Shell.MountOperation` that handle the ejecting of a device from the [autorunManager.AutorunNotification](#autorunmanagerjs).
 Provides a dialog letting you know if the device is busy/what processes are inhibiting unmounting and notifications if passwords are needed for the volume.
 * [slider.js](#sliderjs)
 * [switcherPopup.js](#switcherpopupjs)
 * [tweener.js](#tweenerjs): A module that wraps around `imports.tweener.tweener` adding extra goodness for GNOME Shell